 This article might be seen as a harsh indictment of the profession, but if this is what it takes to start a discussion about the problems then so be it, because this is what is at the heart of the problems we are seeing with legal aid.
 As Dr Toy-Cronin implied, many firms cannot handle the administration and cannot turn a profit from what is being paid by the government for legal aid work.

 Ebborn Law has managed to grow to be New Zealand's largest provider of family legal aid by adopting efficient systems.

 The reason law firms charge such a high amount of money is because for the most part they utilise staff inefficiently.
 This wastage is amplified when the systems law firms use are taken into account.
 Many business people would be shocked to know how many lawyers keep paper files and back them up to computer, rather than using digital systems in the first place.
 Lawyers are still printing and filing emails in 2018!
 In Jarrod Coburn's opinion this is the result of a lack of strong management and good business processes.

 Consumer attitudes are changing.
 They are demanding better stewardship of the environment; more ethical treatment of staff; improved customer service, but most of all; they are demanding value for money.

 At the heart of every good system is good management.
 Good management needs the freedom to operate without interference.
 The way the practice of law is structured is holding back the sector.
 A conversation needs to start happening, focusing on how the law can be changed to allow good business practice to complement a strong legal profession.

 Ma whero ma pango ka oti ai te mahi.

-Probably not as much as you think.
+How Much Does it Cost to See a Lawyer?
+Maybe not as much as you think, as the government provides assistance for some people through Legal Aid and FLAS.
 Here are the costs of initially talking to a lawyer: